grezxune/gatsby-tommy-treb/src/pages/posts/2020-1-16/personal-development-yes-please.md

    - This is my favorite book so far on wealth building techniques.
 This book emphasizes obtaining assets and limiting liabilities in your life, and will give you a sure way of becoming wealthy.
 This is a favorite of MANY successful people I've talked to.
 4. [The Science of Getting Rich - Wallace D. Wattles](https://amzn.to/2Rx5BP0)
    - Wallace Wattles does a fantastic job describing what the Law of Attraction is, and laying out practical steps on how to use it.
 This is one of my favorite topics, and is in effect 24/7/365 whether you are aware of it or not - which can be VERY dangerous if you're not aware!
 This is also a pretty short read.

+### In Conclusion

+If you have any questions, or would like to talk about this topic or the resouces I've mentioned, please feel free to reach out!
+For now, I've got my Facebook and Twitter linked in the footer of this website.